creme332/rowmerge/docs/PROBLEM_STATEMENT.md

 1 2 3 4 5
 ```

-We want to compress the file based on the following rules:
+We want to compress the table based on the following rules:

 1. Merging is performed row-wise.
 3. You may merge multiple rows at once.

+   **Example 1:**

     ```
     1 1 3 2
     1 1 1 2